 Abstract

-Background: In this paper we present the AlphaPart R package, an open-source software that implements a method for partitioning breeding values and genetic trends to identify sources of genetic gain.
-Breeding programmes improve populations for a set of traits, which can be measured with a genetic trend calculated from averaged year of birth estimated breeding values of selection candidates.
+Background: In this paper we present the AlphaPart R package, an open-source software that implements a method for partitioning breeding values and genetic trends to identify the relative contributions of selection pathways to genetic gain.
+Breeding programmes improve populations for a set of traits, which can be measured with a genetic trend calculated from estimated breeding values of selection candidates averaged by year of birth.
 While sources of the overall genetic gain are generally known, their realised contributions are hard to quantify in complex breeding programmes.
-The aim of this paper is to present the AlphaPart R package and demonstrate it with a simulated stylized multi-tier breeding programme mimicking pig or poultry breeding programmes.
+The aim of this paper is to present the AlphaPart R package and demonstrate it with a simulated stylized multi-tier breeding programme mimicking a pig or poultry breeding programme.

-Results: The package includes the main partitioning function AlphaPart, that partitions the breeding values and genetic trends by analyst defined paths, and a set of functions for handling data and results.
-The package is freely available from CRAN repository at http://CRAN.R-project.org/package=AlphaPart.
-We demonstrate the use of the package by multi-tier breeding programmestylized examining the sources of genetic gain in a .
-We partitioned the nucleus and multiplier genetic gain by tier-gender path variable.
-For traits measured and selected in the multiplier, the multiplier selection generated additional genetic gain compared to closed nucleus.
+Results: The package includes the main partitioning function AlphaPart, that partitions the breeding values and genetic trends by pre-defined selection paths, and a set of functions for handling data and results.
+The package is freely available from the CRAN repository at http://CRAN.R-project.org/package=AlphaPart.
+We demonstrate the use of the package by partitioning the nucleus and multiplier genetic gain by tier-gender paths.
+For traits measured and selected in the multiplier, the multiplier selection generated additional genetic gain.
 The increase depended on the accuracy and intensity of selection in the multiplier and the extent of gene flow from the nucleus.
 For traits measured only in the nucleus, the multiplier selection did not generate additional genetic gain.

 Conclusions: AlphaPart implements the method for partitioning breeding values and genetic trends and provides a useful tool for quantifying the sources of genetic gain in breeding programmes.
 The use of AlphaPart will help breeders to improve genetic gain through a better understanding of the key selection points that are driving gains in each trait.